prysmaticlabs/documentation/docs/configure-prysm/command-line-options.md

 .\prysm.bat validator --config-file=c:\path\to\file.yaml
 ```

 It is possible to provide additional flags alongside the `.yaml` file, though if conflicting flags are provided, the flag defined in the`.yaml` file will take priority.
-For example, if the flag `--datadir=/data2` is specified and `datadir: "/data1"` is in the `.yaml` file, Prysm would prioritise writing to `/data1`.
+For example, if the flag `--datadir=/data2` is specified and `datadir: "/data1"` is in the `.yaml` file, Prysm would prioritize writing to `/data1`.